-This is where I will attempt to explain Taiwan’s political status: how in the world did we get to where we are today?
-Why are we still here?
+This is where I will attempt to explain Taiwan’s political status: how in the world did Taiwan get to where it is today?
 What’s all the fuss between China and Taiwan?

 DISCLAIMER: The author of this article is not an expert in history or political science, but someone born to Taiwanese parents and grew up in Taiwan.
 The view expressed here should only be considered as an opinion on the Taiwan-China relationship.